Minimal Massive Supergravity

 between the parameter $\zeta$ parametrizing the fermionic couplings, and the coupling constants $\{\lambda, \kappa, \tau\}$ of the bosonic model (\ref{LMasterEW}), (\ref{L0MMG}).
 Supersymmetrizability of the MMG model thus translates into the existence of real roots (for $\zeta$) of (\ref{lambda_alpha}).
 A necessary and sufficient set of conditions for the existence of such real roots is

-There are in general up to eight real roots (pairwise related by the flip $\zeta\rightarrow-\zeta$).
+There are in general up to eight real roots (pairwise related by the flip $\zeta\rightarrow-\zeta$). {While this may appear to place strong constraints on the model, remarkably our analysis below reveals that every MMG model (\ref{MMG0}) admitting an AdS vacuum also admits a supersymmetric extension.}

 The bosonic MMG equations (\ref{MMG0}) are obtained from the second order Lagrangian (\ref{LMasterEW}), (\ref{L0MMG}), after elimination of the connection $\varpi$ by its field equations.
 We can now carry out the analogue construction in the fermionic sector.
-The fermionic field equations
+The fermionic field equations, obtained from variation of (\ref{Lf_exp})

 can be solved algebraically for $\chi_\mu$.
 Plugging this solution back into the remaining fermionic field equations, we find after some computation (still to lowest order in fermions)

 where we have introduced the gravitino curvature